Wimanius: Description

 The foremost bones in the snout of Wimanius, the premaxillae, are long and thin.
 Next to the tooth row, each premaxilla is marked with a palatal ridge on its inner surface.
 The premaxillae would not have extended over the external nares, the openings for the nostrils.
 Behind the premaxillae are the maxillae, each of which bear only nine teeth.
 The teeth do not extend below the weakly hooked upwards-projecting processes of the maxillae which form the external nares' back edges.
 The portions of the maxillae in front of these processes are short and shallow, while those behind them are plate-like and tapering, and bear a ridge marking where the jugal articulated.
 The nasal bones are mostly narrow but are broad and flat toward their hind ends.
 They do not seem to have extended very far back on the skull roof.
 A poorly preserved, curved bone was tentatively identified as a postfrontal by Maisch and Matzke in 1998, but they backtracked on this identification the following year.

 The jugal is a thin bone, consisting of two rami of the same length that intersect in a curved, 110-degree angle.
 While this shape is like that of some leptonectids, no other Triassic ichthyosaur features such a shape.
 The lower of the two rami bears a ridge along its top and its outer surface is bowed inwards.
 The other ramus rises vertically and is thick and keeled, with the postorbital probably being located in front of it.
 Therefore, the rear portion of the orbit would have been formed by the crescentic postorbital.
 Based on their reconstruction of the skull, Maisch and Matzke found Wimanius to have had very large orbits, proportionally the largest known among Triassic ichthyosaurs at the time, resulting in the back part of the skull being rather tall.
 However, they considered this possibly the result of the specimen being a juvenile.
-A circle of bony plates within the orbit known as the sclerotic ring would have supported the eye; while only two of these plates are known in the holotype, Maisch and Matzke estimated that a complete ring would have 13 or 14 in total based on their reconstructed orbit size.
+A circle of bony plates within the orbit known as the scleral ring would have supported the eye; while only two of these plates are known in the holotype, Maisch and Matzke estimated that a complete ring would have 13 or 14 in total based on their reconstructed orbit size.
 These plates are quite large in Wimanius, which gave the ring a rather small inner diameter.